welsberr/MemorySharing/README.md

 ### Image editing

 Certain classes of images will need post-processing to make them ready for final steps in the journey to the photo frame.
 Negatives need to be turned into positive versions.
 Many older negatives or prints may need cropping to eitehr exclude damaged areas or highlight the subject.
 As mentioned earlier, there are a great many existing photo editors, so one may inquire why I would feel the need for making my own?
 The answer is, again, trying to make the best use of my time.
-There are a relatively limited number of adjustements I typically make to either a scanned print or a negative in order to prepare it for viewing.
+There are a relatively limited number of adjustments I typically make to either a scanned print or a negative in order to prepare it for viewing.
 By making my own application, I can put all the most-used options onto a single page, select which ones to apply, and allow me to modify things as needed, while making it simple and reasonably quick to advance through a directory of images.
 The software tool I have for this I am calling WImageEdit.py.
 It uses the Python Imaging Library (PIL) for display of source and post-processed images, and calls an external ImageMagick excetuable to actually do the various indicated transformations.

 The essential operations I've identified and included in WImageEdit.py are: